TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    block containing just ``1`` or just ``True`` is considered to be a match, and similarly for ``0`` versus ``False``.
 When :const:`DONT_ACCEPT_TRUE_FOR_1` is specified, neither substitution is allowed.
-The default behavior caters to that Python changed the return type of many functions from integer to boolean;
+The default behavior caters to that Python changed the return type of many functions kutoka integer to boolean;
    doctests expecting "little integer" output still work in these cases.
 This option will probably go away, but not for several years.